moodysalem/react-sync/README.md

 changing the parameters of your request.
 Let the component manage the state of fetching the data.

 ## Status
-The v0.7.0 API is stable.
+The v0.8.0 API is stable.
 This component only concerns itself with the R in CRUD

-## Size
-v0.6.4 - 2104 bytes minified and gzipped

 ## ReactSync Props
 |               Name              |                                                 Description                                                 |   Type   | Required |              Default             |